simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-machine-learning-on-cybersecurity/index.en.md

 ## Adapting to the Use of Machine Learning in Cybersecurity

-As machine learning continues to have a significant impact on the field of cybersecurity, it is essential to adapt to these changes and ensure that your organization is prepared to handle the new threats that arise.
+As machine learning continues to have a significant impact on the field of cybersecurity, you need to adapt to these changes and ensure that your organization is prepared to handle the new threats that arise.
 Here are some ways to adapt to the use of machine learning in cybersecurity:

 ### Invest in Machine Learning-Based Security Solutions